ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 |`macaroon`|Active   | Macaroon | {{MACAROON}} |
 |`biscuit`|Active   | Biscuit | {{BISCUIT}} |
 |`zcap`|Active   | ZCAP | {{ZCAPLD}} |
+{: title="Initial contents of the GNAP Token Formats Registry." }

 ## GNAP Token Introspection Request Registry {#IANA-token-introspection-request}

 This document defines GNAP token introspection, for which IANA is asked to create and maintain a new registry titled "GNAP Token Introspection Request".
 Initial values for this registry are given in {{IANA-token-introspection-request-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

-The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-token-introspection-request-template}}.
+The Designated Expert (DE) is expected to ensure that:

+- all registrations follow the template presented in {{IANA-token-introspection-request-template}}.
-The DE is expected to ensure that the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
+- the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
-The DE is expected to ensure that the claim's definition specifies the syntax and semantics of the claim in sufficient detail to allow for the AS and RS to be able to communicate the token values.
+- the claim's definition specifies the syntax and semantics of the claim in sufficient detail to allow for the AS and RS to be able to communicate the token values.

 ### Registry Template {#IANA-token-introspection-request-template}